mysecretbrussels the best of food, music, culture, travel and life

 4 Secrets of Saint Gilles

-Discover hidden architecture, art galleries and secret shops
+Discover hidden architecture, galleries and shops

 Beginning at the Porte de Hal, this walk takes you into one of the city's most creative communes.